christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     "Tale of the Shipwrecked Sailor".
 Josephus in Antiquities of the Jews, Book XX (Ch 9.4) refers to Paul (Saulus) as related to Herod Agrippa.
--  Pythagoras: Abaris the Hyperborean.
+-  Pythagoras: "Pythagoras" = "Pythodorida" = "Python-Priestess".
+Pythagoras was not a man—he was a title held by the high priest/ess of the Delphic/Alexandrian serpent cult, possibly Cleopatra herself under a male avatar.
 The high priestess of the Temple of Apollo at Delphi was called Pythia [^8] who breathed serpent vapors (ethylene gas).
 Greek writers regarded the Hyperboreans as the mythical founders of Apollo's shrines at Delos and Delphi [^9].
 The name "Pythagoras" is derived from the Greek words "Pythios" (Πύθιος), meaning "of Pythia" or "belonging to the Pythia ("Pythoness"), and "Agoras" is a direct linguistic link to "Agaroi", the name of the Scythian snake-venom priesthood.
-Abaris was a Scythian and the Scythians worshiped snake deities.
-Pythia was probably Pythagoras' mother.

 **2. Name and Title Meanings**